Multi-Task Learning in Natural Language Processing: An Overview: MTL Architectures for NLP Tasks

-Different from most machine learning models that give predictions in a single pass, hierarchical interactive MTL explicitly models the interactions between tasks via a multi-turn prediction mechanism which allows a model to refine its predictions over multiple steps with the help of the previous outputs from other tasks in a way similar to recurrent neural networks. \cite{hlnd19} maintains a shared latent representation which is updated by \(T\) iterations.
-Multi-step attention network \cite{jgkch20} refines its prediction by attending to input representations in previous steps.
+Different from most machine learning models that give predictions in a single pass, hierarchical interactive MTL explicitly models the interactions between tasks via a multi-turn prediction mechanism which allows a model to refine its predictions over multiple steps with the help of the previous outputs from other tasks in a way similar to recurrent neural networks. \citet{hlnd19} maintain a shared latent representation which is updated by \(T\) iterations.
 In cyclic MTL \cite{zssxsl20}, the output of one task is used as an extra input to its successive lower-level task and the output of the last task is fed to the first one, forming a loop.
 Most hierarchical interactive MTL models as introduced above report that performance converges quickly at \(T=2\) steps, showing the benefit and efficiency of doing multi-step prediction.